KhronosGroup/OpenCL-Guide/chapters/os_tooling.md

 clang -c test.cl -target spir -o test.bc -g
 ```

-__Note:__ In clang releases up to 12.0, calling most builtin functions requires an extra flag to be passed to clang `-Xclang -finclude-default-header`.
+__Note:__ In clang releases up to 12.0, calling most builtin functions requires the extra flags `-Xclang -finclude-default-header` to be passed to clang.
 Refer to the release documentation for more details.

 __(ii)__ Converting LLVM IR into SPIR-V.